MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 The HTTP pipeline is one of the key components in achieving consistency and diagnosability in the Java client libraries for Azure.
 An HTTP pipeline is composed of:

-* HTTP Transport
+* An HTTP transport
 * HTTP pipeline policies

 You can provide your own custom HTTP pipeline when creating a client.
 If you don't provide a pipeline, the client library will create one configured to work with that specific client library.

 ### HTTP transport

 The HTTP transport is responsible for establishing the connection to the server, and sending and receiving HTTP messages.
 The HTTP transport forms the gateway for the Azure SDK client libraries to interact with Azure services.
-As noted earlier in this article, The Azure SDK for Java uses [Netty](https://netty.io/) by default for its HTTP transport.
-However, the SDK also provides a pluggable HTTP Transport so you can use other implementations where appropriate.
+As noted earlier in this article, the Azure SDK for Java uses [Netty](https://netty.io/) by default for its HTTP transport.
+However, the SDK also provides a pluggable HTTP transport so you can use other implementations where appropriate.
 The SDK also provides two more HTTP transport implementations for OkHttp and the HttpClient that ships with JDK 11 and later.

 ### HTTP pipeline policies

 A pipeline consists of a sequence of steps executed for each HTTP request-response roundtrip.
 Each policy has a dedicated purpose and will act on a request or a response or sometimes both.
 Because all client libraries have a standard 'Azure Core' layer, this layer ensures that each policy executes in order in the pipeline.
 When you send a request, the policies execute in the order that they're added to the pipeline.
 When you receive a response from the service, the policies execute in the reverse order.
 All policies added to the pipeline execute before you send the request and after you receive a response.
 The policy has to decide whether to act on the request, the response, or both.
 For example, a logging policy will log the request and response but the authentication policy is only interested in modifying the request.

-The Azure Core framework will provide the policy with necessary request and response data along with any necessary context to execute the policy.
+The Azure Core framework will provide the policy with the necessary request and response data along with any necessary context to execute the policy.
 The policy can then perform its operation with the given data and pass the control along to the next policy in the pipeline.

 ![HTTP pipeline diagram](./media/http-pipeline.svg)

 ### HTTP pipeline policy position

-When you make HTTP requests to cloud services, it's important to handle transient failures and retry failed attempts.
+When you make HTTP requests to cloud services, it's important to handle transient failures and to retry failed attempts.
 Because this functionality is a common requirement, Azure Core provides a retry policy that can watch for transient failures and automatically retry the request.

 This retry policy, therefore, splits the whole pipeline into two parts: policies that execute before the retry policy and policies that execute after the retry policy.
-Policies added before the retry policy execute only once per API operation and policies added after the retry policy execute as many times as the retries.
+Policies added before the retry policy execute only once per API operation, and policies added after the retry policy execute as many times as the retries.

 So, when building the HTTP pipeline, you should understand whether to execute a policy for each request retry or once per API operation.

 ### Common HTTP pipeline policies

-HTTP pipelines for REST-based services have configurations with policies for authentication, retries, logging, telemetry, and specifying request ID in the header.
+HTTP pipelines for REST-based services have configurations with policies for authentication, retries, logging, telemetry, and specifying the request ID in the header.
 Azure Core is pre-loaded with these commonly required HTTP policies that you can add to the pipeline.

 | Policy                | GitHub link        |
 |-----------------------|--------------------|